Negative cluster categories from simple minded collection quadruples: Introduction

 Note that in this setup $(\mathcal{T}, \mathcal{T}^{fd})$ is relative $d$-Calabi-Yau in the sense that for every $X\in\mathcal{T}^{fd}$ and $Y\in\mathcal{T}$ there exists a bifunctorial isomorphism of the form

 An interesting question is what happens if we subsitute $\Sigma^d$ in (\ref{diagram_CY_Serre}) with a more general ``restricted Serre functor'' $\mathbb{S}:\mathcal{T}\rightarrow\mathcal{T}$.
 In particular, in the same fashion negative-Calabi-Yau categories can be studied, we can look at the special case when we have $\Sigma^{-d}$ instead of $\Sigma^d$ in (\ref{diagram_CY_Serre}).
-This motivates the parallel generalisation of cluster categories to negative cluster categories.
+This motivates the parallel generalisation of cluster categories to negative cluster categories, see \cite{CS2,CPP,IJ}.

 Coelho Sim\~oes showed there is a parallel between the mutation theory for $d$-simple minded systems in $(-d)$-Calabi-Yau triangulated categories and $d$-cluster-tilting objects in $d$-Calabi-Yau triangulated categories, see \cite[Theorems A-D and the subsequent paragraph]{CS}.
 Moreover, in \cite{JH}, Jin defined SMC quadruples $(\mathcal{T},\mathcal{T}^p,\mathbb{S},\mathcal{S})$, where the case $\mathbb{S}=\Sigma^{-d}$ is the analogue of Iyama and Yang's triples, that is $(-d)$-Calabi-Yau triples, see Definition \ref{defn_SMC_quadruple}.
-Moreover, Coelho Sim\~oes, Pauksztello and Ploog then introduced negative cluster categories in \cite{CPP}, which is the analogue of Iyama and Yang's generalised cluster categories in this negative-Calabi-Yau setup.
+Moreover, Coelho Sim\~oes, Pauksztello and Ploog then introduced negative cluster categories in \cite{CPP}, which is the analogue of the ``classical'' cluster category considered by Buan, Marsh, Reineke, Reiten, and Todorov in \cite{BRMRT} and by Thomas in \cite{TH}.

 The aim of this paper is to prove that if $(\mathcal{T},\mathcal{T}^p,\mathcal{S})$ is a $(-d)$-Calabi-Yau triple, then $\mathcal{T}/\mathcal{T}^p$ is a negative cluster category, that is it is Hom-finite, $(-d-1)$-Calabi-Yau and it has a $(d+1)$-simple minded system in the sense of Definition \ref{defn_SMS}.
 Note that Jin already proved this in \cite[Theorem 4.5]{JH}.
 In the same way we reproved the corresponding result in the positive-Calabi-Yau setup in \cite{FF}, we present an alternative proof of this result which uses different and more classic means, giving in this way a deeper understanding of $\mathcal{T}/\mathcal{T}^p$.
 In particular, we use limits and colimits to explicitly describe Hom spaces in this quotient category.